 - Review the research: Sousa, D. A. (2006).
 How the Brain Learns.
 Corwin Press: Thousand Oaks, CA.

-- Read my blog post: 3 Ways to Use Timelines as an Active Learning Strategy to Engage Students (includes free bonus article you can download for more ideas)
+- Read my blog post: 3 Ways to Use Timelines as an Active Learning Strategy to Engage Students

 - Check out these digital timeline tools: Office Timeline (free), SmartDraw, TimeToast (free), and MyHistro (free version available)